itsdarrylnorris/minecraft-bedrock-manager/README.md

 - DISCORD_COMMAND

 Add your preferred text to start the Discord command.
 Add the text after the Discord Prefix.
-Example: /**mm** start server
+Example: **mbm** add [Gamertag]

 - ENVIRONMENT

-Configure the environment value to either Development or Production
+Configure the ENVIRONMENT value to either Development or Production

 Example of .env file: